 This is a separate fund established under the authority of West Virginia Code §18-9B-14 to account for the proceeds of resources and subsequent expenditures for capital improvement activities.
 The proceeds of the fund must be used only for the support of building and capital improvements and cannot be transferred out of the fund.
-The fund balance increased from \$570 thousand to \$800 thousand during the fiscal year ended June 30, 2022.
-This increase of \$230 thousand was due primarily to an increase in transfers into the fund for various capital projects.
+The fund balance increased from \$800 thousand to \$1.5 million during the fiscal year ended June 30, 2023.
+This increase of \$700 thousand was due primarily to an increase in transfers into this fund for future permanent improvement projects.